agsb/minute/docs/keebs.md

 # Design and Layout

+The Minute were designed to use combination of keys, called chords in stenotypes, and timed touchs for hold or tip-and-tap, all for doing combos.

 The letters at first layer (1) occurs in about 75% of all words.

 Some layers swap letters, for sake of easy visual and use.